AndreasArvidsson/WinDSP/README.md

 ```

 **Start WinDSP with Windows**
-* Set startWithOS to true and WinDSP will start with the OS/Windows
+* Set startWithOS to true and WinDSP will start with the OS/Windows.

 **Hide and minimize**
-* Set hide to true to hide window on startup and show tray icon
+* Set hide to true to hide window on startup and show tray icon.
-* Set minimize to true to minimize window on startup
+* Set minimize to true to minimize window on startup.
-* Hide supersedes minimize
+* Hide supersedes minimize.
-* Errors will show the window again, but not warnings
+* Errors will show the window again, but not warnings.
-* Double click tray icon to manually show hidden window again
+* Double click tray icon to manually show hidden window again.
 * Minimizing the window when hide is set to true will instead hide it

 **Description**
 * Description of the config file to be displayed at startup.
 * Optional.
-If not given no description will be shown
+If not given no description will be shown.
-* Useful when using multiple config files. eg: "Default", "Night mode", "Less bass"
+* Useful when using multiple config files. eg: "Default", "Night mode", "Less bass".

 **Devices**
-* Devices contains the capture and render device names
+* Devices contains the capture and render device names.
 * If devices are not set the user will be queried from a list of available devices.
-Do **NOT** write these names yourself
+Do **NOT** write these names yourself.

 **Basic routing**
 * Basic routing CAN'T be combined with advanced routing.